MagnusBeng2/dtu_mlops_group_61/reports/README.md

 >
 > Answer:

 We used $50,03, the complete credits from one group member.
 The credits ran out on the last day.
 Of the $50, $49,30	were used on the Compute Engine.
-The multiple failed attempts (due to disconnection) had a significant cost as time was spent reconnecting and redoing computations.
+The multiple failed attempts (due to disconnections) had a significant cost as time was spent reconnecting and redoing computations.

 ## Overall discussion of project